beaverbuilder/documentation/.github/ISSUE_TEMPLATE/new-beaver-themer-doc.md

 ---
 name: New Beaver Themer doc
 about: Recommend a new Beaver Themer doc
-title: "[New]"
+title: ''
-labels: 'category: beaver themer, doc: not ready, doc: new'
+labels: 'category: beaver themer, doc: new, doc: not ready'
 assignees: Dannyholt

 ---